ibm-cloud-docs/ContinuousDelivery/cd_about.md

   Available in US South, Germany, and United Kingdom

   </td><td>
   With this cloud-native toolchain, you can use DevOps Insights to gate the deployment of a simple Cloud Foundry application.
 By default, the toolchain uses a sample Node.js weather app, or you can link to your own GitHub repository.
-The toolchain runs unit tests using Mocha, checks code coverage by using Istanbul.<br><br>
+The toolchain runs unit tests using Mocha and checks code coverage by using Istanbul.<br><br>
   Try the tutorial: <a href="https://www.ibm.com/cloud/garage/use-develop-test-cloud-foundry-app-toolchain" target="_blank">Use the "Develop and test a Cloud Foundry app" toolchain  <img src="../../icons/launch-glyph.svg" alt="External link icon"></a>  <br><br>
   </td><td><ul>
   <li>{{site.data.keyword.deliverypipeline}}